 99 Chrystie St., New York City

 Another salon known for its insanely good nail art (and in-tune, modern approach to the nail salon experience), Glosslab is everyone's favorite.
 Real talk: The salon features an array of designs that'll speak to whichever mood you're in.
 What's more, they're a waterless salon, meaning they've ditched the use of water completely and get brownie points for being hygienic and sustainable.

 1 Jane St., New York City

 27 W 20th St., New York City

-Think chill vibes for the ultimate cool girl.
+Think chill vibes for the ultimate cool person.
 Enjoy the low-key comfort of Chillhouse by indulging in one of the brand's signature manicures (it recently welcomed 10 new designs) over a delicious matcha or wine.
-It's essentially a woo-sah haven, decked out with a café, nail salon, and massage rooms.
+It's essentially a haven, decked out with a café, nail salon, and massage rooms.

 75 Varick St., New York City

 Jinsoon Hand and Foot Spa

 Loved by celebs like Sarah Jessica Parker, this upscale nail salon created by the one and only Jin Soon Choi herself, is incredible.
 Its fresh and airy space will immediately relax you.
-Not to mention you'll only find quality polishes that'll ensure a banging paint job.
+Not to mention you'll only find quality polishes that'll ensure a top-notch paint job.

 37 Walker St., New York City